 If you’re trying to decide between gas vs infrared grills, there’s plenty to know about how they differ when it comes to performance, cost, and versatility.
+In fact, an infrared grill may be better for you than a gas grill, concerning health and food taste.
 The best grill for you may be either one.

 Infrared grilling’s high temperatures make it better for searing meat than charcoal grills or standard gas grills.